About

 Board of Directors

 West Virginians for Affordable Health Care is a tax-exempt, non-profit, nonpartisan organization dedicated to the achievement of high-quality, affordable health care for all West Virginians.
 We’re funded by public donations, membership dues, and grants.
-We are guided by a volunteer board.
+We are guided by a volunteer board of directors.

 Lou Ann Johnson, Vice President